Running: An Overview

 • Protein: Many athletes mistakenly assume that they also need to add protein to their regular diet, when, in fact, they are probably getting plenty of protein already.
 The most current Daily Recommended Intake (DRI) values for protein are listed below (units are in grams of protein per kilogram of body weight per day):

-Regarding specific types of amino acids, such as branched-chain amino acids, this topic is covered in greater detail in other reviews (see Articles).
+Regarding specific types of amino acids, such as branched-chain amino acids, this topic is covered in greater detail in the review "Dietary Protein and Exercise".

 In their book The Performance Zone, John Ivy, PhD and Robert Portman, PhD use the label "30W15" to describe how much and when to consume these nutrients: beginning 30 minutes before exercise and ending 15 minutes after exercise ends.
 They recommend consumption of both carbs and protein during this entire time frame.